 The following provides a brief description of accounting standards that have been issued but are not yet adopted that could have a material effect on our consolidated financial statements.
-Please also refer to the Notes to our consolidated financial statements included in this prospectus for a full description of recent accounting pronouncements, including the respective expected dates of adoption and anticipated effects on our results of operations and financial condition.
+Please also refer to the Notes to our consolidated financial statements included in this Quarterly Report on Form 10-Q for a full description of recent accounting pronouncements, including the respective expected dates of adoption and anticipated effects on our results of operations and financial condition.